 - a.
-The AC/S, G-4 shall provide the Consolidated Postal Officer with adequate transportation assets to meet schedules for collection and delivery of mail. - b.
-Reliable and lockable, closed bodied vehicles shall be provided for the transportation of U.S. Mail. - c.
+Based on asset availability, the AC/S G-4 will provide the CPO non-tactical vehicles (NTV) to meet schedules for collection and delivery of mail.
+Utilization reviews of the CPO's assigned NTVs will be conducted on a quarterly basis to determine proper and efficient use of these assets. - b.
+Reliable, lockable, and closed bodied vehicles shall be provided for the transportation of U.S. Mail. - c.
 Postal clerks shall not leave mail vehicles except while loading, unloading, or collecting mail at which time the vehicle shall be kept locked and in plain sight.
-In case of an accident or mechanical breakdown the postal clerk shall immediately notify Emergency Medical Services, Provost Marshal Office, and the Consolidated Postal Officer, as appropriate.
+In case of an accident or mechanical breakdown the postal clerk shall immediately notify Fire and Emergency Services, Provost Marshal Office, and the CPO, as appropriate.